Jordan hosts the Olympic boxing qualifier that has been hit by the virus - The Media Times

-An Olympic boxing qualifier that was canceled in China after the outbreak of a deadly virus that killed 26 people is instead held in Jordan, Friday said.
+The Asian / Oceania Olympic boxing qualification, which was canceled in China after the outbreak of a deadly virus that killed 26 people, will be held in Jordan on Friday, officials said.

 The International Olympic Committee’s Boxing Task Force (BTF) announced that the qualification for the Tokyo Summer Olympics will take place in Amman from March 3 to 11.